 In the immediate aftermath of Celexa overdose, the patient will be treated in the emergency room of a hospital.
-Treatment can include pumping the stomach, using activated charcoal, and administering intravenous sodium bicarbonate.
+During the treatment, a medical professional will use activated charcoal, the technique of pumping the stomach and using and administering intravenous sodium bicarbonate.
 Other medications may also be given to counteract the specific effects of Celexa and other substances taken.
-If needed, the person may be placed on a ventilator to keep them breathing.
+If needed, a patient will have to use a ventilator to keep him or her breathing.

 Once the person is stabilized, they will need to get a treatment that helps them avoid overdosing in the future.
 What this looks like will depend on what caused the toxicity.
 For example, if taking too much was a suicide attempt, the individual may need inpatient therapy at a mental health center.
 There, they can get intensive therapy and switch to a medication that works better for them (see the difference between Celexa and Lexapro).

-If citalopram overdose was caused by abusing the drug or polysubstance abuse, then the individual will need to enter a drug rehabilitation program.
+If Citalopram overdose was caused by abusing the drug or polysubstance abuse, then the individual will need to enter a drug rehabilitation program.
 There are numerous facilities across the United States that offer rehabilitation for antidepressant addiction and polysubstance abuse.
-Each will have their unique program and approaches, making it easy for users to find the option that best suits their needs.
+Each will have its unique program and approaches, making it easy for users to find the option that best suits their needs.

 It is possible to overdose on Celexa when abusing the drug or combining it with other substances.
-As soon as someone notices citalopram overdose symptoms, they must seek assistance.
+As soon as someone notices the symptoms, they must seek assistance.
 After, the user can get the help they need to stay clean and healthy through professional drug rehabilitation programs.